BOOKING CONDITIONS (Valid for bookings from 17th January 2017)

 If you have not received a Confirmation Invoice within 7 days of booking your holiday please contact us immediately.
 If we are unable to confirm your booking we or your travel agent will immediately refund any payments you have made to us or your travel agent.
 Please check the Confirmation Invoice carefully as soon as you receive it.
-Contact us or your travel agent immediately if any information that appears on the Confirmation Invoice or any other document appears to be incorrect or incomplete, as it may not be possible to make changes later.
-We regret we cannot accept any responsibility if you do not tell us about any mistake on your confirmation invoice within 7 days of our sending it out or immediately for bookings made within 12 weeks of departure.
+Contact us or your travel agent immediately if any information that appears on the Confirmation Invoice or any other document appears to be incorrect or incomplete and especially if there are any errors in the spelling of your or any other passenger’s name (as they appear on their passport), as it may not be possible to make changes later.
+We regret we cannot accept any responsibility if you do not tell us about any mistake on your Confirmation Invoice within 7 days of our sending it out or immediately for bookings made within 12 weeks of departure.
 We will do our best to rectify any mistake notified to us but you must meet any costs involved in doing so.

 Flights with ‘No Frills’ airlines - where you ask us to book flights for you with a ‘No Frills’ airline, we may ask you to pay the full airfare and any associated charges at the point of booking, in addition to the normal deposit payable on the holiday.

-The balance of your holiday cost must - in most cases - be received by us or your travel agent no less than 12 weeks before departure for tours and 4 weeks before departure for Just You UK City and Just You UK Christmas market breaks.
-For all holidays except Just You UK City and Just You UK Christmas market breaks, a reminder will usually be sent 15 weeks before departure.
-If, for any reason, payment is not received in full by the due date, we are entitled to assume that you wish to cancel your booking and will retain the deposit paid and any other payments made at the time of booking (for example, the cost of the flight for a 'No Frills' airlines).
+The balance of your holiday cost must - in most cases - be received by us or your travel agent no less than 12 weeks before departure.
+For all Just You holidays a reminder will usually be sent by email 13 weeks before departure.
+The payment deadline will have been clearly marked on your Confirmation Invoice along with details of how to pay on line at justyou.co.uk/payments.
+If, for any reason, payment is not received in full by the due date, we are entitled to assume that you wish to cancel your booking and will retain the deposit paid and any other payments made at the time of booking (for example, the cost of the flight for a ‘No Frills’ airlines).
 If we do not cancel straightaway because you promise to make payment and we allow you additional time to pay at our discretion but you still fail to do so, or if we exercise our right to cancel you must pay the cancellation charges shown in clause 3 depending on the date we reasonably treat your booking as cancelled.
 We accept various methods of payment and there is no charge for paying by debit card.
-Please note: a 2.0% handling fee will be charged on all payments by credit / charge card and a £10 Administration Fee is made for any payments received by cheque.
+Please note: a 2.0% handling fee will be charged on all payments by credit / charge card.

 For flight inclusive bookings made through one of our authorised travel agents, all monies you pay to the travel agent are held by him on behalf and for the benefit of the Trustees of the Air Travel Trust at all times.
 This is subject to the agent’s obligation to pay it to us for so long as we do not fail.
 If we fail, any money held at that time by the agent, or subsequently accepted from you by him, is and continues to be held on behalf of the Trustees of the Air Travel Trust without any obligation to pay that money to us.

 If you wish to cancel your booking after it has been confirmed, the lead name must notify us (or your travel agent) of the decision as soon as possible.
-Any notification by telephone should be to our Service Centre Tel 0844 567 6657
+To notify us please send an email to Customercancellations@travjy.com or write to us.
+Any notification by telephone should be to our Service Centre and must be followed up in writing or by email, within 24 hours by the lead name to confirm the cancellation.

 As we incur costs from the time we confirm your booking and may be unable to resell your holiday, the following cancellation charges will be payable depending on when notification of cancellation is received in accordance with these requirements (please see table 1).
 Charges for optional services including but not limited to insurance premiums, visa charges, excursion charges and Amendment fees are not refundable in the event of a cancellation.